pngbarn

 Tips for climbing mount kilimanjaro

 Is summiting Mt Kilimanjaro on your Tanzania bucket list?
 You’re not alone.
 Every year, 30,000 people attempt to trek up to the Rooftop of Africa.
-Sounds like the summit would be full of people, right?
+The summit would be full of people.
 Wrong!

-Despite the high volume of climbers, not everyone makes it to the top.
-Acute mountain sickness is usually the main culprit, which is why the longer routes have the greatest success rates.
+Despite the many climbers, only some make it to the top.
+Acute mountain sickness is usually the main culprit, so the longer routes have the highest success rates.

 9. The first recorded successful summit of mount Kilimanjaro was in 1889